deadlyedge/Piano/README.md

 I am study coding from home by myself, so if anyone think any idea which could make my code looks better, you're my teacher!

+One more thing:
+If you want to run this program you will need the Piano sound .WAV files, which should be found at https://github.com/saransha/EasyElectric